kevinschaich/mintable/README.md

 Nope.
 You can automate it for free using [BitBar](./docs/README.md#automatically-in-your-macs-menu-bar--via-bitbar), [`cron`](./docs/README.md#automatically-in-your-local-machines-terminal--via-cron), or [GitHub Actions](./docs/README.md#automatically-in-the-cloud--via-github-actions).

+**How do I use it with banks outside the US?**

+Fork & edit the [country codes here](https://github.com/kevinschaich/mintable/blob/377257a6040ed9b6dd93d88435e53c48108b5806/src/integrations/plaid/plaidIntegration.ts#L126).
+Default support is for US banks.

 **It's not working!**

 - [File an issue](https://github.com/kevinschaich/mintable/issues)